-The monthly average number of persons employed by the Company (including Directors) during the period was nil.
+The monthly average number of persons employed by the Company (including Directors) during the year was nil, as was the prior period.
 Anglian Water Group employees carry out all the activities of the Company, there is no specific recharge for these services.
 None of the Directors receive emoluments for the provision of services to the company.
 The Directors are remunerated through another group company and no recharges are made.